How Does Your Liver Heal Itself after Alcohol-induced Damage?

 When a person drinks excessively, the alcohol that is not metabolized by the liver remains in the blood.
-A person becomes drunk when the exceedingly high levels of blood alcohol concentration (BAL) cross the brain, causing some cognitive changes.
+They become drunk when their high blood alcohol concentration (BAC) level crosses the brain, causing some cognitive changes.

-Chronic alcoholism destroys liver cells, resulting in liver scarring (cirrhosis), alcoholic hepatitis, and cellular mutations that may lead to liver cancer.3
+Chronic alcoholism can cause significant long-term damage to your liver.
+It can destroy liver cells, resulting in liver scarring (cirrhosis), alcoholic hepatitis, and cellular mutations that may lead to liver cancer.4

 Although heavy drinkers may develop alcoholic cirrhosis without first developing hepatitis, these diseases typically progress from fatty liver to alcoholic hepatitis to cirrhosis:

-- Alcoholic fatty liver disease: Research show that liver disease begins to develop after a "threshold" dose of four alcoholic drinks per day is consumed.
+- Alcoholic fatty liver disease: Research shows that liver disease develops after consuming a "threshold" dose of four alcoholic drinks per day.
 This leads to fat deposition in the liver.

 - Alcoholic hepatitis: This is an acute liver inflammation resulting in cell death and accompanied by permanent scarring.

 - Alcoholic cirrhosis: This is the worst stage of liver damage, characterized by tissue destruction and irreversible scarring.

 How Much Alcohol Can Cause Liver Damage?